-JRGF provides funding through grants to help chapters cover the costs of projects, participation in the annual MCAA Student Chapter Competition, field trips, scholarships and travel to the annual GreatFutures Forum and the MCAA Annual Convention.
+JRGF provides funding through grants to help chapters cover the costs of projects, participation in the annual MCAA Student Chapter Competition, field trips, scholarships and travel to MCAA events.
 These grants will be awarded at the beginning of the school year.

-A Chapter of Excellence Grant is for chapters that are well-established and thriving but need additional funds for student scholarships, travel to the MCAA GreatFutures Forum, MCAA Annual Convention, MSCA Education Conference, special projects, field trips or other chapter operations.
+A Chapter of Excellence Grant is for chapters that are well-established and thriving but need additional funds for student scholarships, travel to MCAA events, special projects, field trips or other chapter operations.
 The grant is divided accordingly: